Gewehr 43: Gewehr 43/Karabiner 43

-Gewehr 43s were made by Berlin-Lübecker Maschinenfabrik in Lübeck (weapons coded "duv", and later "qve"), Walther (weapons coded "AC") and the Wilhelm Gustloff Stiftung(weapons coded "bcd").
+Gewehr 43s were made by Berlin-Lübecker Maschinenfabrik in Lübeck (weapons coded "duv", and later "qve"), Walther (weapons coded "AC") and the Wilhelm Gustloff Stiftung (weapons coded "bcd").
 Walther used its satellite production facilities at Neuengamme concentration camp in addition to its main production facilities at Zella-Mehlis to make the rifles (It does not appear that complete weapons were assembled in the camps, similar to how Radom P35 pistols were assembled in occupied Radom, Poland without their barrels, which were built and installed by Steyr in Austria), Wilhelm Gustloff-Werke used some slave workers to augment its depleted staff from Buchenwald concentration camp.
 The total production by the end of the war is estimated to have been 402,713 of both models, including at least 53,435 sniper rifles: these G43/K43s were used as designated marksman/sniper weapons, fitted with the Zielfernrohr 43 (ZF 43/ZF 4) telescopic sight with 4× magnification.
 The weapon was originally designed for use with the Schießbecher rifle grenade launcher (standard on the Karabiner 98k as well) and the Schalldämpfer suppressor, however, these accessories were deemed unsuccessful in tests and were dropped even before the rifle made it to serial production.

 The Gewehr 43 stayed in service with the Czechoslovak People's Army for several years after the war.
 Likewise, the East German Border Troops and Volkspolizei were issued reworked G43 rifles, which are recognizable by a sunburst proof mark near the serial number and the serial number engraved by electro pencil on removable components.

+Brazil would produce two clones of the Gewehr 43.
+The first would be the Itajubá Model 954, and the other would be a single prototype made by the Rio de Janeiro War Arsenal.

 Other details

 There were many small variations introduced on the G43/K43 throughout its production cycle.
 The important consideration is that no changes were made to the rifle design specifically to coincide with the nomenclature change from Gewehr to Karabiner, with the exception of the letter stamped on the side.
 A careful study of actual pieces will show that many G-marked rifles had features found on K-marked rifles and vice versa.
 There is therefore no difference in weight or length between the G43 and the K43.
 Although G43s have threaded muzzles with removable nuts for a blank adapter, the K43 does not have this feature.
 Variations in barrel length did exist, but those were the product of machining tolerances, differences between factories, and/or experimental long-barreled rifles.
-An unknown number of late-war K43 rifles were chambered for the 7.92×33mm Kurz cartridge and modified to accept StG44 magazines.
+An unknown number of late-war K43 rifles were chambered for the 7.92×33mm Kurz cartridge and modified to accept StG 44 magazines.